JanMalch/angular2-code-dump/custom directives/README.md

 >Inputs will be availabe in the `ngOnInit` lifecycle hook.

 To add the `exponent` input you add another `Input()`.
-The name has to start with the directive selector and then the actual variable name.
+The name has to start with the directive selector and then the actual variable name, but with the first letter capitalized.

 ```typescript
 @Input() mathExponent: number;